Critical Thinking in Nursing

 What is critical thinking in nursing?

 Critical thinking in nursing is the disciplined process of analyzing patient information, questioning assumptions, evaluating evidence, and making sound clinical judgments.
-It involves synthesizing data from multiple sources to provide safe, effective patient care.
+It involves synthesizing data from multiple sources—vital signs, lab values, patient history, physical assessment—to provide safe, effective patient care.
+It's not just about following protocols, but understanding why and adapting when needed.

 Why is critical thinking important in nursing?

-Critical thinking is essential in nursing because patient situations are often complex and rapidly changing.
+Critical thinking is essential because patient situations are complex, rapidly changing, and rarely match textbook presentations.
 Nurses must quickly assess information, identify problems, prioritize interventions, and anticipate complications.
-Poor critical thinking can lead to missed diagnoses, medication errors, and adverse patient outcomes.
+Research shows that nurses with stronger critical thinking skills have better clinical decision-making and patient outcomes.
+Poor critical thinking can lead to missed diagnoses, medication errors, and failure to rescue deteriorating patients.

 What are examples of critical thinking in nursing?